PIH/openmrs-module-rwandaemr/README.md

 deploy-snapshots:  Builds, tests, and deploys artifacts to Maven for SNAPSHOTS if the tests are successful

 perform-release:  Builds and tests.
-If successful, uses the Maven release plugin to kick off a new non-SNAPSHOT release
+If successful, uses the Maven release plugin to kick off a new non-SNAPSHOT release then builds and deploys the next snapshot

 Next steps